 - 1. The student and parent(s)/guardian(s) will participate in a mandatory conference with the campus principal. - 2.
+The student must complete a minimum of six clock hours of drug counseling.

-The student and parent(s)/guardian(s) will participate in a mandatory conference with a district-employed counselor. - 3.
-The student must agree to mandatory drug testing during the next three random periods. - 4.
-The student will be suspended from competition and/or public performances in all extracurricular activity(ies) for six school weeks from the date that he/she is first informed of the confirmed positive test result.
-If a student test positive within the final six weeks of the school year, the six weeks suspension will continue into the summer for as many weeks as performances or competitions occur, with the remainder of the six weeks to continue the following school year.
+3. The student will be suspended from competition and/or public performances in all extracurricular activity (ies) for six school weeks from the date that he/she is first informed of the confirmed positive test result.
+If a student tests positive within the final six weeks of the school year, the six weeks suspension will continue into the summer for as many weeks as performances or competitions occur, with the remainder of the six weeks to continue the following school year.
 This six weeks suspension shall not prevent students from competing for future offices, positions, or team/squad membership.